MohanLaoch/GE1-Assignment-2022-23-Declan-Cooke-and-James-Mohan/README.md

 - These gameobjects will react to  music using the transform.localScale API, creating a new Vector3 and passing through the volume variables of the music.
 - We will also use perlin noise on these gameobjects to make them feel more vibrant and alive.
 - transform.local scale will also be used to shrink the player down to allow them to explore the "planet".
+- The player can move around the world and interact with the gameobjectsusing unitys new input system.